stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 Then the upload folder I just copied into "c:inetpub\wwwroot" needed to be renamed "osTicket".
+I did this to make the website easier to identify and allow myself access to my osTicket through "http://localhost/osTicket".
 </p>
 <br />